stevenschmatz/EECS-370/Lecture_Notes/discussion_1.md

 A racing car that goes incredibly fast, but breaks down every fifty miles.

 ##### C++
-An advanced version of the C racing car with lots of improvements and dozens of extra features that increase the breaking down limit to 250 miles.
+An advanced version of the C racing car, with lots of improvements and dozens of extra features that increase the breaking down limit to 250 miles.

 ##### Assembly